27 Easy Mexican Appetizers (and Snacks!) Anyone Can Make

 Chewy dried hibiscus flowers complement shredded carrots and jicama in these inventive enchiladas from Love and Olive Oil, which are smothered in a generous tomato chipotle sauce, plus crunchy purple cabbage and salty Cotija cheese.

 Get the party started right with an easy Taste of Home recipe for everyone’s Cinco de Mayo drink of choice.
 (Well, we assume it’s everyone’s favorite.)
 It only takes 15 minutes, and you can switch things up with frozen and flavored marg options.
-Here are recipes for fun and festive summer cocktails.
+Try out these other recipes for fun and festive summer cocktails.

 Taquitos are one of the most popular Mexican appetizers, and these homemade ones taste SO much better than the frozen store-bought ones.
 Get the recipe from Taste of Home.